Skip to main content

 Access Setup

 Varnish does not expose Prometheus metrics natively.
-Install the prometheus_varnish_exporter as a sidecar process that reads Varnish shared memory (VSM).
+Run the prometheus_varnish_exporter as a sidecar that reads Varnish shared memory (VSM).

-Docker setup — build a custom exporter image (the project does not publish a Docker image) and share a volume at /var/lib/varnish:
+Docker setup - build a custom exporter image (the project does not publish one) on a varnish base that matches your server, and share a volume at /var/lib/varnish:

 docker-compose.yaml (excerpt)